sepal-contrib/alert_module/doc/en.rst

 Set up
 ------

-From the SEPAL app dashboard (purple :icon:`fas fa-wrench` on the left side), search for and click on **deforestation alert analysis**.
+From the SEPAL app dashboard (purple :icon:`fa-solid fa-wrench` on the left side), search for and click on **deforestation alert analysis**.

 .. note::